NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload.md

 		 "message": "You don't have access to the data: You don't have create role to do 'upload'" }

 This means that the user has dbGaP read access to the data, but does not have GDC upload privileges.
-Users can contact [GDC User Support](https://gdc.cancer.gov/contact-us) to request upload privileges.
+Users can contact [The database of Genotypes and Phenotypes (dbGaP) ](https://www.ncbi.nlm.nih.gov/gap) to request upload privileges.

 ### File in Uploaded State Error